Moynihan Train Hall: Phase 2

+Opening and further changes

 An opening ceremony for the hall was held on December 30, 2020.
-Upon completion of the project, New York governor Andrew Cuomo called it a "monumental accomplishment".
+Upon the completion of the project, New York governor Andrew Cuomo called it a "monumental accomplishment".
 The train hall opened to the public on January 1, 2021, two days after the opening ceremony.
 By early 2022, many of the shops in Moynihan Train Hall's food hall had opened.
-In addition, Amtrak opened a craft brewery within its portion of the hall in January 2022.
-In May 2022, the project received the American Council of Engineering Companies' Grand Conceptor Award, for the year's most outstanding engineering project.
-In June 2022, Open House New York conferred its 2022 Open City Award to the Moynihan Train Hall Team, which includes primary client Empire State Development in a public-private partnership with Vornado Realty Trust, architect Skidmore, Owings & Merrill, WSP USA (construction management), Skanska USA (construction), Severud Associates (structural engineering), Jaros, Baum & Bolles (MEP/FP/IT/Telecom), Langan (civil/geotechnical engineering) and several other specialty designers and contractors.

-High Line extension
+Within three years of the hall's opening, its eateries included a craft brewery within Amtrak's portion of the hall and an outpost of The Dead Rabbit pub.
+The hall also became a popular meeting spot for K-pop dance clubs.

 On January 11, 2021, Cuomo announced a proposal to connect the High Line linear park, two blocks west, to the Moynihan Train Hall.
 The connection would include a 1200 ft spur, which would run along 30th Street and Dyer Avenue to Manhattan West, across Ninth Avenue from the train hall.
 At the time of the spur's announcement, it was estimated to cost $60 million, but was not funded.
 As of September 2021, the project was funded and was projected to be completed in early 2023.

-Criticism
+The Moynihan Connector opened on June 22, 2023.

+Reception

+In May 2022, the project received the American Council of Engineering Companies' Grand Conceptor Award, for the year's most outstanding engineering project.
+In June 2022, Open House New York conferred its 2022 Open City Award to the Moynihan Train Hall Team, which includes primary client Empire State Development in a public-private partnership with Vornado Realty Trust, architect Skidmore, Owings & Merrill, WSP USA (construction management), Skanska USA (construction), Severud Associates (structural engineering), Jaros, Baum & Bolles (MEP/FP/IT/Telecom), Langan (civil/geotechnical engineering) and several other specialty designers and contractors.